Timgarstin1/MChem_tools/README.md

 MChem_tools
 ===========

-Tools for MJE MChems
+Example analysis of chemical transport model (CTM) output for working with GEOS-Chem ctm.bpch/pf.

 - MChem_bpch_plotter.py

-GEOS-Chem ctm.bpch plotter using PyGChem
+Plots up GEOS-Chem ctm.bpch as 2D maps using PyGChem.
+This programme can alsoo calculate tropospheric burdens.

 - MChem_planeflight_plotter.py

-GEOS-Chem planeflight output plotter
+Plots up GEOS-Chem planeflight output as timeseries plots.

 - bpch2netCDF.py

-Tool for converting multiple bpch files to a single netCDF
+Programme to convert multiple bpch files to a single netCDF.
+This is portable and can be called as post run script or directly at command line.

 - Prod_Loss_4_spec.py

-GEOS-Chem smvgear analyser of prod/loss for reaction tag or "spec"
+Tools to allow for automated analysis of prod/loss species in by reading globchem.dat and smv2.log files.
+This allows for debugging/checking of tagged simulations

 - MChem_tools.py

-Module containing functions for programmes above
+Module containing functions for programmes above.
+Note: this module now mostly just imports from the AC_tools submodule and will be removed in the near future.

 Requires:
 PyGChem: https://github.com/benbovy/PYGChem

 Scientific python modules e.g. Annoconda ( https://store.continuum.io/cshop/anaconda/  )